styromaniac/browzero/README.md

 ```
 pip install PyQt5 PyQtWebEngine
 ```
 Make sure you have Python 3 and pip installed on your system before running the command.
+Never use sudo nor root to install Python external dependencies.